Hotel Alemmanenhof on Lake Titisee is a gem in the middle of the Black Forest.

 More breakfast choices!

 After packing up, we were back on the road in no time.
-Hotel Alemannenhof is truly a gem in the midst of the Black Forest.
-I’d highly recommend it if you are planning a trip to Lake Titisee.
+Hotel Alemannenhof on Lake Titisee is truly a gem in the midst of the Black Forest.
+I’d highly recommend it if you are planning a trip to the area.

 Here is yet another reason that I believe renting a car in Europe is a good idea~